VOICES OF RESILIENCE

 Hear from Frederick Cawthon

-Nashvillian in sustainable agribusiness
+Nashvillian in Sustainable Agribusiness

 “This is not normal.
 And you can layer over and look at the data where greenhouse gas emissions, when they're increasing, and then layer over, okay, when do we start seeing all these tornadoes and everything is just expanded, where the seasons are expanding.
 And then even if you look at the degree days and how we keep rising, we're getting hotter and hotter.
 We're doing that.”